umbraco/UmbracoDocs/umbraco-cms/Reference/Management/Services/UserService/index.md

 ## Samples

-* [**Create a new user**](Create-a-new-user.md)<br />Quick sample showing how to create a new backoffice user; including setting a password, assigning the user to a user group (from Umbraco 7.7 and up), and setting the name of the user.
+* [**Create a new user**](Create-a-new-user.md)<br />Quick sample showing how to create a new backoffice user; including setting a password, assigning the user to a user group, and setting the name of the user.

 * [**Get a reference to a user**](Get-a-reference-to-a-user.md)<br />See the different ways to lookup a backoffice user.